FrancescoSaverioZuppichini/A-journey-into-Convolutional-Neural-Network-visualization-/README.md

 In this case, we have no idea of what is going on.
 It can be argued that weights visualization does not carry any useful information about the model, even if this is almost true, there is one nice reason of plotting the weights especially at the first layer.

 When a model is poorly trained or not trained at all, the first weights have lots of noise, since they are just randomly initialized, and they are a lot more similar to the inputs images than the trained ones.
 This feature can be useful to understand on the fly is a model is trained or not.
 However, except for this, weights visualization is not the way to go to understand what your black box is thinking.
-Below we plot the first layer's weight first for the untraind version of `alexnet` and the for the trained one.
+Below we plot the first layer's weight first for the untrainded version of `alexnet` and the for the trained one.

 ```python